WebTrit/webtrit_bss_adapter_python/README.md

-# A connector between WebTrit and external VoIP system or PBX
+# An adapter between WebTrit and external VoIP system or PBX
 ## Overview
 This is an application that serves as a mapper of API requests from WebTrit cloud back-end to a 3rd-party system (e.g. hosted PBX)